articulate-common-lisp/articulate-common-lisp.github.io/env~emacs.md

 If you're using emacs23, SLIME can be found [here](http://www.common-lisp.net/project/slime/).

 Emacs24 has it in its package manager (`M-x package-list-packages`).
-However, I have not had good experiences with the SLIME found in the Marmalade emacs repo.

 I like to use the following elisp to configure SLIME: